The next time you need a hearty vegetarian meal, try one of these easy tofu recipes!

-If you think you don’t like tofu, I bet you just haven’t found the right tofu recipes yet.
+If you think you don’t like tofu, I bet you just haven’t found the right tofu recipes yet – or maybe you’re using the wrong kind.

 So, before you swear off tofu for life, double-check the recipe, get the right kind of tofu, and give it another shot.